MQTT Topics Documentation¶

 Config Topic

-Example: homeassistant/button/genius-gateway-1a2b3c4d5e6f/restart/config
+Example: homeassistant/button/genius-gateway/genius-gateway-1a2b3c4d5e6f/restart/config

 Description: Button entity for remotely restarting the gateway